Canonical Quantization of Cylindrical Waveguides: A Gauge-Based Approach: Basics: Maxwell’s Equations in Cylindrical Geometry

 \subsection{Coaxial waveguide}

 Three distinct families of propagating waves exist in a coaxial line \cite{PozarMW}.
 They are in direct correspondence with the ones found for electromagnetic signals propagating between two plates \cite{Delattre2024}.
 These are presented in the following.
+All the mode shapes described below can be found in the literature, with schematics for the $\bf E, \bf B$ field profiles \cite{CollinFieldTheory, Jackson1999,PozarMW}.
+These can also be produced by numerical methods if required.